From Loss Of Smell To 'COVID Toes': What Experts Are Learning About Symptoms

 OTHER POTENTIAL RED FLAGS

-Confusion and gastrointestinal issues: Stavropoulou's review of the medical literature found that, in most studies, gastrointestinal issues were reported in fewer than 10 percent of mild cases of COVID-19.
+Confusion and gastrointestinal issues: Stavropoulou's review of the medical literature found that, in most studies, gastrointestinal issues were reported in fewer than 10% of mild cases of COVID-19.

-But Steves says emerging data from the COVID Symptom Tracker suggests that problems like diarrhea, nausea and abdominal pains tend to be more prominent in the frail elderly – people who are over 70 and need help to get around.
+But Steves says emerging data from the COVID Symptom Tracker suggest that problems like diarrhea, nausea and abdominal pain tend to be more prominent in the frail elderly — people who are over 70 and need help to get around.
 Acute confusion also seems to be an important symptom in this group, she says.

 "Older and frailer and more co-morbid people" — those with underlying conditions such as heart disease, diabetes or obesity — "tend to be getting this cluster of abdominal symptoms and delirium symptoms and headache as well," Steves says.